MasterKale/SimpleWebAuthn-homepage/docs/cookbooks/getting-started.md

 title: Getting Started
 ---

-Before we take a look at the in-depth examples, we need to establish how to setup and run the [cookbook project](https://github.com/MasterKale/SimpleWebAuthn/tree/master/examples) available in the repo.
+Before we look at the in-depth examples, we need to establish how to set up and run the [cookbook project](https://github.com/MasterKale/SimpleWebAuthn/tree/master/examples) available in the repo.
 In this example, we have a few examples of how SimpleWebAuthn can be used to secure your web application: two-factor, passwordless, and usernameless.
 It consists of one express server, several server-side routes, and several static files for the client.
 Each method of authentication listed above will have a set of static files and server-side routes.

-It's worth noting that the WebAuthn browser API by itself isn't very useful.
-Developers that want to leverage this API and these libraries are required to have a server with a few things already up and running:
+It's worth noting that the WebAuthn browser API isn't beneficial by itself.
+Developers that want to leverage the WebAuthn API must have the following:

 -   A **stateful** and **secure** server capable of temporarily persisting values
 -   A database that can store information linked to individual users

 ##### TIP

 Don't fret if you don't already have a setup like this!
-The example projectsmock out enough of this functionality to offer you a simple WebAuthn sandbox to play around with before you dive in further.
+The example projects mock out enough of this functionality to offer you a simple WebAuthn sandbox to play around with before you dive in further.

-***However***, there are many shortcuts taken, some of which will be mentioned, in order to acheive a lightweight example of SimpleWebAuthn.
-These are not production ready examples in their entirety.
+***However***, there are many shortcuts taken to achieve a lightweight example of SimpleWebAuthn.
+These are not production-ready examples in their entirety.

 ## Getting started